-In conclusion, we have presented the design and implementation of TODS, a cluster storage platform specifically designed for Internet services.
-It is designed with the requirements of scalable services in mind and appeals to many advantageous properties of modern server clusterss.
-A decentralized architecture is used which proves to be scalable and efficient.
-The object-oriented programming interface of TODS implements transparent persistence which completely relieves developers from writing I/O code.
-Different levels of consistency are supported that makes TODS suit the requirements of different services.
+In this paper, we present the design and implementation of TODS, a cluster storage platform specifically designed for Internet services.
+It is designed with the requirements of scalable services in mind and appeals to many advantageous properties of modern server clusters.
+A decentralized architecture is used which proves to be very scalable and efficient.
+The user interface of TODS implements transparent persistence which relieves developers completely from writing I/O code.
+Different levels of consistency are supported that makes TODS suits the requirements of different services.